OpenSourceEconomics/skillmodels/docs/source/model_specs.rst

        (transition equations)
     #.
 What are the measurement variables of each factor in each period and how are
        measurements and factors related? (measurement equations)
     #.
-What are the normalizations of scale (normalized factor loadings or variances)
+What are the normalizations of scale (normalized factor loadings)
        and location (normalized intercepts or means)?
     #.
 What are the control variables in each period?
     #.
 If development stages are used: Which periods belong to which stage?